nl-design-system/documentatie/figma/figma-components.md

 https://user-images.githubusercontent.com/248921/151860040-fac715ab-c69f-4dc4-a6a6-68db277e26f4.mov

+Note the period (`.`) in front of the base component name.
+This tells Figma not to include the base component in the shared library.

 Functionalities not available in one or more variants can then easily be hidden.

 Names of states should exactly match between component variants.
 This means also capitalisation of names, `focus=on` and `Focus=on` resolve in two separate variant instances.